gissilabs/charts/bitwardenrs/README.md

 # Gissilabs Helm Charts

+## Deprecation notice
+The upstream project changed its name from bitwarden_rs to Vaultwarden on April 27th, 2021.
+This chart will track the new image but it will remain named bitwardenrs, including in values.yaml.
+This is to avoid breaking existing installations.
+A new chart named vaultwarden is available and will eventually replace this one.

-## bitwarden_rs
+## Vaultwarden

-Bitwarden_rs is an unofficial Bitwarden compatible server written in Rust.
-For more information, check the project on Github: <https://github.com/dani-garcia/bitwarden_rs>
+Vaultwarden (previously known as bitwarden_rs) is an unofficial Bitwarden compatible server written in Rust.
+For more information, check the project on Github: <https://github.com/dani-garcia/vaultwarden>

 ## Helm Chart

-The default installation will deploy one bitwarden_rs instance using a SQLite database without persistence.
+The default installation will deploy one Vaultwarden instance using a SQLite database without persistence.
 All data will be lost if the pod is deleted.

 ```bash
 helm install mybitwardenrs gissilabs/bitwardenrs